 No matter what news you’re sharing, be honest.
 Use accurate facts and figures when talking about company progress or projections.
 Being honest doesn’t mean being blunt, rude, or calling anyone out.
 It means telling the truth, even when the news isn’t positive.
 If you deliver unpleasant news in your email, consider countering it with additional positive or happy points for balance.

 Put the most important information at the top of the newsletter.
 The most important piece or section may change from edition to edition.
 To figure out which information goes at the top, ask yourself this: if you could only share one thing in the newsletter that people needed to know, what would it be?
 You can also rank subsequent content to determine the order of information following the primary piece.

 Like any good publication, you can name your company newsletter.
 This allows you to be creative and add additional internal branding for the company culture.
-When brainstorming a name, think about your company values, goals, and culture.
+When brainstorming a name, think about your company’s values, goals, and culture.
 Are there ways you can work those concepts and titles into the name?

 Creating a company newsletter can boost morale, share important information among departments, and solidify company culture.
 If you understand the basic steps for creation and publication, you can use this communication tool to your advantage within your own organization or department.
 To get an example of how your internal company newsletter could look, sign up for the CopyPress client newsletter.
 Learn tips about how to create your own direct communications and discover more about your content marketing journey in the process.

 The CopyPress content marketing newsletter